jwerle/draft/README.md

 ## todo

-* document more
-* write more tests
 * provide static property support
 * provide instance property support (prototype?)
+* write more tests
+* document more
+* publish to npm
+* publish to component
+* publish to bower

 ## license